Goro Miyazaki: Animation career

 In 2011, Miyazaki directed From Up on Poppy Hill, which is based on Chizuru Takahashi and Tetsurō Sayama's 1980 manga Kokurikozaka kara.
 The adaptation was written by Hayao Miyazaki and Keiko Niwa and the film stars Masami Nagasawa, Keiko Takeshita.
 Yuriko Ishida, Jun Fubuki, Takashi Naito, Shunsuke Kazama, Nao Omori and Teruyuki Kagawa.
 Miyazaki also voiced the world history teacher character and wrote lyrics to some of the songs used in the film.
 From Up on Poppy Hill was released on July 16, 2011, in Japan, to positive reviews.
 The film won the 2012 Japan Academy Prize for Animation of the Year.

 On January 31, 2014, it was announced that Gorō Miyazaki would direct his first anime television series, Ronja, the Robber's Daughter, an adaptation of Astrid Lindgren's Ronia, the Robber's Daughter for NHK.
 The series is animated, produced by Polygon Pictures, and co-produced by Studio Ghibli.
 The show ran for one season, from 2014 to 2015, with a total of 26 episodes.

 In May 2020, Toshio Suzuki confirmed that a new film from Gorō Miyazaki was in development at Studio Ghibli.
 On June 3, 2020, Studio Ghibli announced that the film would be an adaptation of the novel Earwig and the Witch by Diana Wynne Jones.
 The film was announced as the first full 3D CG animated Ghibli film and slated for a television premiere on NHK in Winter of 2020, under the title Earwig and the Witch (アーヤと魔女, Āya to Majo).
 Earwig and the Witch had its world premiere on October 18, 2020, at the Lumière Film Festival, before premiering in Japan on television on December 30, 2020, on NHK General TV; it was later released in theatres in Japan by Toho on August 27, 2021.

+Ghibli Park announced on July 8th, 2026, that Goro Miyazaki and Akihiko Yamashita co-directed the short film A Night in the Valley of Witches.
+It will premiere at Cinema Orion in Ghibli's Grand Warehouse at Ghibli Park.
+The film was produced by Studio Ghibli and exclusively distributed for their park.